YingqianWang/LF-DMnet/README.md

-## DistgSSR: Disentangling Mechanism for Light Field Statial Super-Resolution
+## LF-DAnet: Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution
 <br>
 <p align="center"> <img src="https://raw.github.com/YingqianWang/DistgSSR/master/Figs/DistgSSR.png" width="90%"> </p>

-This is the PyTorch implementation of the spatial SR method in our paper "Disentangling Light Fields for Super-Resolution and Disparity Estimation".
-Please refer to our [paper](https://arxiv.org/pdf/2202.10603.pdf) and [project page](https://yingqianwang.github.io/DistgLF) for details.<br>
+This is the PyTorch implementation of the method in our paper "Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution".
+Please refer to our [paper](https://arxiv.org/pdf/2202.10603.pdf) for details.<br>

 ## News and Updates:
-* 2022-04-03: Checkpoints `DistgSSR_4xSR_9x9.pth.tar` is available.
-* 2022-03-10: Checkpoints `DistgSSR_4xSR_8x8.pth.tar` is available.
+* 2022-05-25: Repository is created.
-* 2022-02-22: Optimize `LFdivide` and `LFintegrate`, and modify our codes to enable inference with a batch of patches.
-* 2022-02-22: Checkpoints `DistgSSR_4xSR_6x6.pth.tar` and `DistgSSR_4xSR_7x7.pth.tar` are available.
-* 2022-02-22: Our DistgSSR has been added into the repository [*BasicLFSR*](https://github.com/ZhengyuLiang24/BasicLFSR).
-* 2022-02-16: Our paper is accepted by IEEE TPAMI.

 ## Preparation:
 #### 1. Requirement: